raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 after the additional records section, it would not be included in the signature calculation.
-If use of signatures with DSO messages becomes necessary in the future, an explicit Modifier TLV needs to be defined to perform this function.
+If use of signatures with DSO messages becomes necessary in the future, a new DSO TLV needs to be defined to perform this function.

 Note however that, while DSO *messages* cannot include EDNS(0) or TSIG records, a DSO *session* is typically used to